yliu1268/cast-workflows/targetTR/launch_aou/README.md

-# TargetTR on All of Us workbench
+# Running TargetTR on the All of Us workbench

+## Setup

-All of this must be run on the workbench itself.
-Once in the workbench, before running the commands below:
+All of these steps must be run in the workbench itself.
+In all cases you'll have to run the following steps before starting a workflow:

-* Start the cromwell environment (pink circle icon on the right).
+1. Start the cromwell environment (pink circle icon on the right).
-* Start a cloud environment (Jupyter icon on the right).
-The instructions below were tested tih the "Recommended environment" with 4 CPUs/26GB RAM.
+2. Start a cloud environment (Jupyter icon) with:
-* Navigate to the "Analysis" tab in the workspace and open the "cromshell.ipynb" notebook.
-Run the first cell to configure cromshell.
+  * "General Analysis" environment
+  * 2 CPU/7.5GB RAM
+  * Compute type: Standard VM
+  * Automatically pause after: 30 minutes
+  * Storage disk options: standard disk, 120GB
-* Open a terminal (terminal icon on the right) and run the commands below.
+3. Open a terminal (terminal icon) and run the commands below.

-1. Clone the github and navigate to the launch directory.
+4. Clone the github, navigate to the launch directory, and set up cromshell:

 ```
-cd workspaces/impactofglobalandlocalancestryongenomewideassociationv7v6studies
-mkdir mgymrek-workspace
-cd mgymrek-workspace/
 git clone https://github.com/cast-genomics/cast-workflows/
-cd cast-workflows/
-git checkout mgymrek/cromshell3
-cd targetedTR/launch_aou
+cd cast-workflows/targetTR/launch_aou
+./configure-cromshell.py
 ```

+* Navigate to the "Analysis" tab in the workspace and open the "cromshell.ipynb" notebook.
+Run the first cell to configure cromshell.

 2. Copy the `manifest.csv` file with the CRAM paths to the launch directory.
 ```